strenkml/discord-typescript-template/README.md

 ## Docker

-There are 2 Docker containers included, one for production (Dockerfile) and one for non-production(dev-Dockerfile).
+There are 2 Docker containers included, one for production (Dockerfile) and one for development(dev-Dockerfile).

 ### Production

 The Dockerfile for this container will build the Typescript in a builder stage and then copy the Javascript code to a runner image.
 This helps keep the size down by not needing to have the dev dependencies installed.

 The docker-compose.yml file will build and run the container as well as create a volume for the database files.
+This can be spun up using the command: `make prod`

+This container can also be run in non-production mode so that you can test to make sure everything is working before pushing it to the live version.
+This can be spun up using the command: `make np`

-### Non-Production
+### Development

 The dev-dockerfile file for this container will not build the typescipt.
-It only installs the production and dev dependencies.
+It installs the production and dev dependencies, starts a background instance of tsc in watch mode, starts nodemon to watch the dist directory for changes.

-The dev-docker-compose.yml file will will build and run the dev container.
-Since the image does not build the typescript, you will need to build the project (from outside the Docker container) with the command `tsc`.
-The dist directory is passed to the dev container, so once the project has been built the command `npm run rundev` can be run in the dev container.
-Anytime a new change is made to the project the dev container does NOT need to be rebuilt (unless changes were made to the package.json).
-Just kill the instance of the bot that is running in the container, rebuild the project, then run `npm run rundev` again.
+The dev-docker-compose.yml file will build and run the dev container.
+The src directory is passed to the dev container, so that any changes that are made to the source code they will hot reload in the Docker container.
+The only time that the dev container will need to be rebuilt is when there are changes to the package.json or tsconfig.json files.

+This can be spun up using the command: `make dev`

 ### Makefile

 There is a Makefile present to make using the Docker container easier.
 Running the tasks in the makefile will require GNU Make to be installed (available for Windows, Linux, MacOS).
 To run a task use the command `make TASKNAME` replaceing `TASKNAME` with the name of the task that you want to run.
 Below are the included tasks:

-- docker
+- prod
   - Sets the run mode of the bot to production and spins up the production Docker container.
-- docker-dev
+- np
-  - Sets the run mode of the bot to non-production and spins up the non-production Docker container.
+  - Sets the run mode of the bot to non-production and spins up the production Docker container.
-- docker-dev2
+- dev
-  - Sets the run mode of the bot to non-production, destroys the non-production Docker container, brings up the non-production Docker container.
-This task should only really be used for debugging if something isn't acting quite right with the dev container.
+  - Sets the run mode of the bot to non-production and brings up the development Docker container.